nerdschoolbergen/build-and-deploy/exercises2/exercise_1.md

 * `PosterCarousel.jsx` is doing the heavy lifting.
 It's responsible for fetching the movies and send the correct movie to the display component.
   * `componentDidMount` is a special lifecycle method from the React framework which is invoked when the component is initially mounted/started.
 As you can see, we kick off a few http requests to TheMovieDb here.
   * `render` is another special method from the React framework.
 It's responsible for returning a new view if any `state` or `props` changes (for example after we call `setState` with new state).
-  * While we're fetching data (`isFetchingPopularMovies` is `true`) we show a progress bar
+  * While we're fetching data (`isFetchingPopularMovies` is `true`) we show a progress bar.
   * When we're not fetching data we'll render the `PosterCard` component along with a `Button`.
+  * If fetching movies failed, we show a simplistic error message.
-* `PosterCard` is responsible for showing the poster and some movie information.
+* `PosterCard.jsx` is responsible for showing the poster and some movie information.

 ## 1.2.3 Supporting libraries

 * The GUI components are from [Material UI](https://material-ui-next.com/)
 * Material UI uses [JSS (css-in-js)](http://cssinjs.org/) so we use it too, for simplicity.
 This is why you'll see styling in the `.jsx` files and not in separate `.css` or `.sass` stylesheets.
-* The Material UI guys also made a library of common icons: [material-ui-icons](https://material.io/icons/)
+* The Material UI guys also made a library of common icons which we use for the "Next"-button icon: [material-ui-icons](https://material.io/icons/)

 > If you're interested in learning more about React (later!), we have a complete Nerdschool React workshop [here](https://github.com/nerdschoolbergen/react)